79rubart/to-do-list-app/src/README.md

 The task was to build out the project to the designs inside the `/design` folder.
 There is both a mobile and a desktop version of the design.

-All the required assets for the challenge are in the `/images` folder, except for "project-ready-desktop.png" and "project-ready-mobile.PNG", these last images are finalized project.
+All the required assets for the challenge are in the `/images` folder.